Vector form of Pauli operators and the generator matrix#

 Generator matrix#

 To compactly represent the stabilizer group, and its associated code, we usually write the generators of the stabilizer code as rows of a matrix.
 This matrix is called sometimes called the generator matrix (because it contains the generators of the code) or the check-matrix (because it is actually analogous to the classical parity-check matrix rather than the classical generator matrix).
-Sorry for the confusing notation.
+This is unfortunate and confusing terminology.

 Task 5 (On paper)#